Skip to main content

 Introduction

-For example the code bellow.
+For example, the code below.

 function Image() {